XGR Chain — Network Upgrade & Hardfork Process

 | RPC-generated protocol actions | Any RPC-generated transaction or action that affects consensus state |

-If old and new nodes can disagree about block validity, the change requires coordinated activation.
+If non-upgraded and upgraded nodes can disagree about block validity, the change requires coordinated activation.

 Some changes may not require a hardfork if they do not affect consensus, execution results or network-wide deterministic behavior.